RustAudio/simplemad/README.md

 ```

 libmad samples are signed 32-bit integers.
 MP3 files often begin with metadata, which will cause libmad to complain.
 It is safe to ignore errors until libmad reaches audio data and starts producing frames.

+# Installation

+First, install libmad.
+Links to the source can be found below.
+It might be necessary to apply the patch found in [this guide](http://www.linuxfromscratch.org/blfs/view/svn/multimedia/libmad.html).
+Then add `simplemad = "0.2.0"` to the list of dependencies in your Cargo.toml.

 # Documentation